mchaudhary22/I2GDS2024/RNA_g2/README.md

 ```
 this will produce 8 files geneIndex.1-8.ht2

-Once the indexing process has finished HISAT2 can now be used to produce SAM files from the fastq files you produced in the trimmomatic step (or any fastq files if you are skipping steps but this is not recommended if you are trying to reproduce this project)
+Once the indexing process has finished, HISAT2 can now be used to produce SAM files from the fastq files you produced in the trimmomatic step (or any fastq files if you are skipping steps but this is not recommended if you are trying to reproduce this project)

 </details>